 - My Facebook friends (or friends on other social networking sites)

 No. This is not an opt-in list.

 No. Purchased lists are not considered opt-in under any circumstances and are prohibited in our hosted system.

 * For more examples of lists you can and cannot use, please view our List Examples page.

-If we have any reason to believe that your list is not an opt-in list, we will ask you to verify the URL of where contacts subscribed to your list, or even the IP address and timestamp of when your contacts signed up.
-Please be aware that this is in your best interest - we are trying to protect the network's deliverability ensuring that everyone is using clean, opted-in lists.
+If we have any reason to believe that your list is not an opt-in list, we will ask you to verify the URL of where contacts subscribed to your list or even the IP address and timestamp of when your contacts signed up.
+Please be aware that this is in your best interest - we are trying to protect the network's deliverability, ensuring that everyone uses clean, opted-in lists.

 My list is not opted-in.
 How do I opt-in my contacts?

-In this situation, it is best to completely start over, and build a brand new list.
-Trying to send opt-in messages to an existing list that was not properly obtained can be difficult, time-consuming, and will likely result in a huge loss of email addresses regardless.
-However, if you’d like to try to do so before using our service, we do offer some instructions and tips in our How to Opt-in Previously-Collected Contacts article.
-(Note: All email lists absolutely must be opt-in lists before they are added to our hosted system.
-Using our system to send initial opt-in emails to a list that was not collected properly is strictly prohibited.)
+In this situation, starting over and building a new list is best.
+Trying to send opt-in messages to an existing list that must be obtained appropriately can be difficult and time-consuming.
+It will likely result in a huge loss of email addresses regardless.
+However, if you'd like to try to do so before using our service, we offer some instructions and tips in our How to Opt-in Previously-Collected Contacts article.